le-luu/datadev_hackathon2025/README.md

 -	Build the dashboard in Tableau Desktop to show the predicted data and compare it with the actual data

 ### Challenges:
--	Need to use TabPy to extract data from API and parse JSON by using the Script tool in Tableau Prep Builder.
-However, we cannot publish the workflow with the Script tool in Tableau Prep Builder to Tableau Cloud.
+-	TabPy is required to extract data from an API and parse JSON using the Script tool in Tableau Prep Builder.
+However, workflows containing the Script tool in Tableau Prep Builder cannot be published to Tableau Cloud.
  ![image](https://github.com/le-luu/datadev_hackathon2025/blob/main/img/cannot_publish_script_step_on_Tableau_Cloud.png)
 (Source: https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm)

--	From that challenge, I cannot schedule the workflow to refresh data on Tableau Cloud.
-So, need to find a solution to schedule the workflow to run daily.
+-	Due to this limitation, it is not possible to schedule the workflow for data refresh on Tableau Cloud.
+Therefore, I need to find an alternative solution to schedule the workflow to run daily.
+-	Once the data source is published on Tableau Cloud, downloading it via Tableau Server Client (TSC) and converting the Hyper file or .tdsx file into a DataFrame can be a complex process.
--	Build a Machine Learning model and apply that model from TabPy to Tableau Desktop.
+-	Develop a machine learning model and integrate it into Tableau Desktop via TabPy.
--	Think of a way to apply the Machine Learning model in Tableau Desktop for everyone who can use it (including users without a Computer Science background).
+-	Consider how to make the machine learning model accessible in Tableau Desktop for all users, including those without a Computer Science background.

 ### List of APIs and Dev Tools
 1. Weather API: https://open-meteo.com/